Knowledge base

 Has this FAQ been helpful?

-This guide for the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail) or the mobile app Infomaniak Mail (application for iOS / Android smartphone or tablet) explains how to enable encryption for emails sent from the Infomaniak Web and mobile services.
+This guide for the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail) or the mobile app Infomaniak Mail (application for iOS/Android smartphone or tablet) explains how to activate encryption for emails sent from Infomaniak Web and mobile services.

 Preamble

-• When encryption is enabled, emails and attachments are encrypted as soon as they are received on the Infomaniak servers, via the public keys of the senders and recipients.
+• When encryption is activated, emails and attachments are encrypted as soon as they are received on Infomaniak servers, via the public keys of senders and recipients.

-• Each email address generates a key at its first use, stored securely in the Infomaniak data centers.
+• Each email address generates a key upon its first use, securely stored in Infomaniak datacenters.

 • The keys are based on elliptic curve cryptography (ECC) and use the OpenPGP standard.